MahmoudAhmadOsman/p0-jdbc-northern-book-store/README.md

 ### Database

-- This application is using Postgress[Postgress](https://www.postgresql.org/) as a backend database storage.
+- -The application relies on PostgreSQL as the backend database storage.
+PostgreSQL is a robust relational database management system, ensuring data integrity and scalability.

 ### Host

-- This application will be hosted on AWS, EC2 instance and uses RDS (Postgress) as a database.
+- The application will be hosted on Amazon Web Services (AWS) using an EC2 instance.
+Additionally, AWS RDS (Relational Database Service) with PostgreSQL will serve as the database infrastructure, ensuring secure, scalable, and highly available data storage for the application.

+- This well-structured architecture ensures that the application efficiently manages user accounts, orders, payments, and book data while providing a seamless experience for both administrators and customers.

 ## Tech Stack